 If you dig our Krakow guide, check out our guides to Warsaw, Wrocław, Gdańsk, Łódź, Poznań, Katowice, Tarnów and all the other Polish cities under our loving scrutiny, or any of the almost 100 additional cities covered by In Your Pocket.
-To keep abreast of what's happening in Kraków, follow us on Facebook, Twitter, Instagram, Vine, and Tumblr, and also check out our Poland IYP blog.
+To keep abreast of what's happening in Kraków, follow us on Facebook, Twitter, Instagram, Vine, and Tumblr.
 Luddites can still cyber-snail mail us by writing direct to poland (at) inyourpocket.com.